actlist/actlist.io/README.md

-# Jekyll Doc Theme
+# actlist.silentsoft.org

-Go to [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information and demo.
+[This website](https://actlist.silentsoft.org) has been created with Jekyll and [jekyll-doc-theme](https://aksakalli.github.io/jekyll-doc-theme/)

 ## Running locally